Customer retention: strategic guide

 By tracking these numbers, you can understand how well your business is retaining customers and identify areas where you and your team can improve.

-Better customer service starts here.
+Better customer service begins here.

 How to calculate customer retention rate?